j-francisco/picture-trivia/README.md

 All of the app coffeescript code is in **www/js/src** and is automatically compiled into javascript in **www/js/bin** with **cake**.
 Then I use [r.js](https://github.com/jrburke/r.js/) and [almond](https://github.com/jrburke/almond) to use RequireJS-like syntax for loading modules and compiling everything into a single javascript file (**www/js/bin/main_app.js**)

 The fun part was combining all these different things and getting it all to work.
 Realistically, the game isn't very impressive.
-There's just three easy questions
+There's just three easy questions and then a fake final score screen.
+I stopped working on it to focus on other projects.
+But it's a good example of how to use the various libraries and frameworks together.

 #### To setup (on a Mac):